Of course, the title should be “Preventing loneliness“, because loneliness is a bad outcome.

 A bit more on loneliness within this site can be found here.

 To conclude.
-People seen in rehabilitation are at increased risk of loneliness, which will reduce quality of life and health status, including an increase mortality risk.
-We need to research interventions, and we need to measure loneliness as an important outcome, perhaps better than quality of life which undergoes response recalibration, and so is a poor measure.
+People seen in rehabilitation are at increased risk of loneliness, which will reduce the quality of life and health status, including an increased mortality risk.
+We need to research interventions, and we need to measure loneliness as an important outcome, perhaps better than the quality of life which undergoes response recalibration, and so is a poor measure.